joramwessels/MGR/logbook.md

 My plan for the coming week:
 * ✔ Write & hand in literature review (✖ may run it by supervisors first)
 * ✔ Prepare the proposal presentation (✔ run by supervisors first)
-* ✔ Write & hand in research proposal (✖ run it by supervisors first)
+* ✔ Write & hand in research proposal (✖ run by supervisors first)
 * Have a concrete plan for an architecture by Tuesday April 2nd.

 __**Fr 21-04-2017**__